Getting Started with Scenic

 If you want to use Scenic with a simulator, see Supported Simulators (which also describes how to interface Scenic to a new simulator, if the one you want isn’t listed).

-If you want to add a feature to the language or otherwise need to understand Scenic’s inner workings, see our page on Scenic Internals.
+If you want to add a feature to the language or otherwise need to understand Scenic’s inner workings, see our pages on Developing Scenic and Scenic Internals.